jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 #### OpenSSL

-Opensource Library used for crytographic key generation and by OpenSSH.
-In 2016 suffered an exploit due to the nature of the library maintaining older code from non-existant systems as well as being woefully underfunded and understaffed.
+OpenSSL is an Opensource Library used for crytographic key generation by OpenSSH.
+In 2016, it suffered an exploit due to the quality of the library maintaining older code from non-existant systems as well as being woefully underfunded and understaffed.
 Take note that although Google built its entire business using opensource and OpenSSL, they contributred almost nothing to its development.
-After the exploit a hugh infusion of cash and adoption by the Linux Foundation of this project as a core infrastructure project has increased the quality of its security and development.
+After the exploit a huge infusion of cash and adoption by the Linux Foundation of this project as a core infrastructure project has increased the quality of its security and development.

 The heartbleed OpenSSL bug even has its own website to explain the deatils of it, located at [http://heartbleed.com](http://heartbleed.com "Heartbleed.com").